Parameters as Experts: Adapting Vision Models with Dynamic Parameter Routing: Related Work

 \textbf{Parameter-efficient Visual Recognition}.
 The aforementioned PEFT methods in NLP have served as a primary source of inspiration for PEFT methods in computer vision~\cite{jie2022convolutional,luo2023Repadapter,jie2023fact,wang2024mlae,yin2025Mona,wu2025colora}.
 For example, VPT~\cite{jia2022visual} has successfully adapted prompt-based tuning by prepending learnable tokens to the input sequence of ViTs.
 DA-VPT~\cite{ren2025davpt} further improves visual prompt learning through semantic metric construction between prompts and image features.
 TCPA~\cite{liu2025tcpa} assigns coordinated prompts to different tokens to facilitate attention interactions.
 On the other hand, adapter-based methods have also been extensively explored.
 AdaptFormer~\cite{chen2022adaptformer} parallels a lightweight MLP module to the original channel mixer in ViTs.
 KAdaptation~\cite{he2023parameter} decomposes and updates adapter weights through the Kronecker product.
 SPT ~\cite{he2023spt} adaptively selects the most sensitive weights for a given task.
 GPS ~\cite{zhang2024gpscvpr} proposes a gradient-based parameter selection strategy.
 MLAE ~\cite{wang2024mlae} selectively activates low-rank matrices during training.
 LoRand ~\cite{yin2023lorand} sparsely combines low-rank weights in adapters for dense predictions.
 SNELL ~\cite{shen2024snell} sparsifies trainable matrices to reduce memory costs.
 CoLoRA \cite{wu2025colora} designs a PEFT method tailored to ConvNets with correlated low-rank adaptation.
 Mona ~\cite{yin2025Mona} introduces multi-scale spatial modeling capability into adapters by integrating multi-kernel convolutions.
+These methods demonstrate promising potential for efficiently adapting vision models \cite{yan2015hdcnn,liu2021swin,woo2023convnext,lou2023transxnet,lou2024sparx,shi2026vision} to different vision tasks.

-Unlike the aforementioned methods, this paper develops a large shared expert center that can be dynamically queried by layer-specific routers embedded in network layers.
-This enables the construction of adapters based on a rich parameter space to facilitate cross-layer interactions, resulting in superior performance over previous PEFT methods on diverse vision tasks.
+Unlike the aforementioned methods, this paper develops a large shared expert center that can be dynamically queried by layer-specific routers embedded in different network layers.
+This enables the construction of adapters based on a rich parameter space to facilitate cross-layer interactions, resulting in superior performance over previous PEFT methods on complex vision tasks, particularly in dense predictions.